Network Rail: Monitoring Network Rail's performance

 The Office of Rail and Road (ORR) monitors Network Rail's performance on a continuous basis against targets established by the regulatory authority in the most recent access charges review (2003), against obligations in the company's network licence and against forecasts in its own business plan.
 If performance is poor, the company will face criticism and possible enforcement action from its commercial customers (under their contracts) and from the ORR (enforcing the company's network licence).
 It may also be criticised by its members in general meeting.

 In the annual report 2014/15, the ORR reported that the Public Performance Measure (PPM) was 89.6%, 1.4 percentage points (pp) below target in England and Wales, and PPM in Scotland was 90.5%, 1.5pp below its regulatory performance target of 92%.

 Informal governance groups

 Railway Industry Planning Group (RIPG)

-The Railway Industry Planning Group (RIPG), chaired by Network Rail, has as its purpose railway industry input into the structure and development of the national railway strategic planning processes.
+The Railway Industry Planning Group (RIPG), chaired by Network Rail, seeks to secure railway industry input into the structure and development of the national railway strategic planning processes.
 Its members are drawn from railway funders, operators and users, and the group meets quarterly to consider: